mapbox/mapbox-java/INSTALL.md

 ## 3: Begin developing

 We recommend using [Android Studio](https://developer.android.com/studio/index.html) to work on the code base.
-Please import `mapbox-java/mapbox` as the project root folder.